rahul9695/Beginner-Frontend-Practice/CSS-tasks/Box-modal-learning/readme.md

 ## Usage

 This HTML document is a simple example of how CSS can be used to create boxes around various HTML elements.
 It's a useful technique for visually organizing and highlighting content on a webpage.

-Feel free to use and modify this code for your learning or development projects.